CloudVeneto/CVUserGuide/source/AdminVMs-nocontext.rst

 such storage is deleted when the relevant instance is deleted (see :ref:`Ephemeral Storage<EphemeralStorage>`).

-'Ephemeral Disk' is the size of the supplementary ephemeral disk.
+'Ephemeral Disk' is the size of the supplementary ephemeral disk. **Please note that the content of the supplementary ephemeral disk is not preserved when snapshotting of shelving an instance**.

 ..
 WARNING ::